U.S. flag

 Postoperative and Rehabilitation Care

-The child should be monitored after surgery in the pediatric intensive care unit.[44]
-This is especially mandatory after open surgery.
-Volume, hemoglobin, hematocrit, and cardiovascular status should be closely monitored.
-Paracetamol can be given to relieve pain.
-Sedatives should be avoided in an extubated child.
-Invasive monitoring can be discontinued the next day if the child is stable.
+Postoperative monitoring of the child should occur in the pediatric intensive care unit, particularly following open surgery.[50]
+Close observation of volume status, hemoglobin, hematocrit, and cardiovascular function is essential.
+Paracetamol provides effective pain relief, while sedatives should be avoided in extubated children.
+Invasive monitoring may be discontinued the following day if the child remains stable.

 Deterrence and Patient Education

-Education should be given to parents regarding positioning and the use of tummy time.
+Parents should be educated about positioning and the use of tummy time.
 Intervention should be started as soon as the diagnosis is made.
+Deformational plagiocephaly does not result in developmental or neurocognitive delays.[32]

 Enhancing Healthcare Team Outcomes